Wins, Losses and Opportunities: Consumer Perspectives from the 2019 General Assembly

 "Opportunities" - what's ahead, based on the requirements of the new laws, and such major initiatives as affordability and access to health care and Maryland's delivery system transformation.

-We will also discuss the continued attacks from the current federal administration on the ACA and how Maryland is poised to defend it.
+We discussed the continued attacks from the current federal administration on the ACA and how Maryland is poised to defend it.

 Beth Sammis, Ph.D. serves as the President of Consumer Health First and is passionate about making insurance more responsive to consumers.
 She gained an in-depth understanding of the business operations of health insurers through senior executive positions with two large regional health insurers.
 Through senior positions in government, both at the state and federal level, Beth negotiated regulatory matters and policy issues with insurers, producers, providers, and consumers.
 As Acting Insurance Commissioner, she represented Maryland at the National Association of Insurance Commissioners.
 Beth worked to advance health care reform in Maryland implementing policies to give all small employers access to comprehensive health insurance benefits and consumers information about health maintenance organizations and implemented the initial insurance reforms of the Affordable Care Act while at the Maryland Insurance Administration.